Skip to main content

 We must resist the urge to switch between tasks and concentrate on one thing.
 This enables us to work better and faster.
 And, it helps us find innovative solutions and learn more quickly.
 Moreover, it plays a key role in achieving goals.

-Let me tell you a story that shows the power of focus.
 Steve Jobs understood this.
 He said “innovation distinguishes between a leader and a follower.”
 He stayed focused on making groundbreaking products at Apple – despite any challenges.
-His commitment allowed him to transform industries and leave a lasting legacy.
+His focus allowed him to transform industries and leave a lasting legacy.

 Steps to Stop Multitasking